globulion/pyq-mod/README.md

 Adding/substituting the source code and running standard PyQuante installing routines is sufficient to install this modified version of PyQuante.

+## :exclamation: Compatibility

+Compatible with Python 3.
+Compatibility with Python 2 is *not* guaranteed.

 [PyQuante package]: http://pyquante.sourceforge.net